DanyaSh/TikTak/README.md

 >Tik ...
 Tak
 6) Open your terminal and stop second service:
 >       docker stop tak-service-container
-7) Now you can repeat point 5 to look: "Tik..." instead of "Tik...
+7) Now you can repeat point 5 to see: "Tik..." instead of "Tik...
 Tak"
 >Tik...